flyerhq/flutter_chat_ui/doc/advanced-usage.md

 Use the `customMessageBuilder` function to build whatever message you want.
 To store the data use a `metadata` map of the `CustomMessage`.
 You can have multiple different custom messages, you will need to identify them based on some property inside the `metadata` and build accordingly.

+## Custom date header

+Use the `dateHeaderBuilde` to build your custom widget for date header.

 ## Pagination

 Use `onEndReached`, `onEndReachedThreshold` and `isLastPage` parameters to control pagination.
 To learn more see [API reference](https://pub.dev/documentation/flutter_chat_ui/latest/flutter_chat_ui/ChatList-class.html).
 Here is a simple example based on a [basic usage](basic-usage):